 King Charles II was an avid fan of the new mixes, and as such he was named the Cavalier King Charles Spaniel.
 His company was once only enjoyed by Royalty, but he is now enjoyed by all dog lovers across the world.

 The Cavalier King Charles Spaniel is also famously known from the drama series ‘Sex and the City’ as Charlotte’s glamourous handbag dog.
 In 2019, the American Kennel Club (AKC) ranked the Cavalier King Charles Spaniel as the 18th most popular dog in America.
 He is described as ‘affectionate, gentle and graceful’, and it is the Cavalier King Charles Spaniel that gives the Cavapoo his sweeter and softer side.

 Poodle (Toy or Miniature)

-The Poodle is available in three different sizes, the standard Poodle who measures 15 inches and taller, the toy Poodle who measure 10 inches and under, and the miniature Poodle who measures between 10 and 15 inches.
+The Poodle is available in three different sizes, the standard Poodle which measures 15 inches and taller, the toy Poodle which measures 10 inches and under, and the miniature Poodle which measures between 10 and 15 inches.
 The Cavapoo is bred only from the toy or miniature Poodle.

-Despite being known for his flamboyant personality and french fancy haircuts, the Poodle was originally from mainland Europe who was used as a working dog to hunt ducks and assist his master, and as such he is much more energetic than most people think.
+Despite being known for his flamboyant personality and French fancy haircuts, the Poodle was originally from mainland Europe and was used as a working dog to hunt ducks and assist his master.
+This breed is much more energetic than most people think.